badhive/alca/docs/MODULES.md

 ALCA's in-built modules use [FlatBuffers](https://github.com/google/flatbuffers) to receive data from sensors.
-To ensure backwards-compatibility with existing rules, it is **strongly recommended** to only modify existing modules by adding new fields to the FlatBuffers schema.
+To ensure backwards-compatibility with existing rules, it is **strongly recommended** to only modify existing modules by adding new fields to the FlatBuffers schema (`alca/libalca/modules/governor.fbs`) and module source files.
 Implementing new event types using FlatBuffers is recommended but not required.

 ### Loader